 - The Subdomain and Document Root fields will populate automatically, but these can be changed.

 - You will see a confirmation message if the system created the domain successfully.
 Click on the File Manager link to see the folder that was created for the domain.

-Note that your addon domain is added under the folder name that you add to teh document root entry.
+Note that your addon domain is added under the folder name you add to the document root entry.
 You can change its location by modifying the path in the addon domains list.